Roblox/creator-docs/content/en-us/players/avatar-context-menu.md

 -- Connect a function to a "BindableEvent" local bindableEvent = Instance.new("BindableEvent") local function onCustomACMAction(targetPlayer)
 	-- At this point, you could call InvokeServer() on a RemoteFunction to alert the server of the selection print("ACM event selected by " .. player.Name .. " on " .. targetPlayer.Name)
 end
 bindableEvent.Event:Connect(onCustomACMAction)

--- Add the ACM option using SetCore() with "AddAvatarContextMenuOption" local options = {"Custom ACM Action", bindableEvent}
+-- Add the ACM option using SetCore() with "AddAvatarContextMenuOption" local options = { "Custom ACM Action", bindableEvent }
 StarterGui:SetCore("AddAvatarContextMenuOption", options)
 ```